Stacked glass payment cards with a dollar symbol, basilica silhouette, and Ecuadorian flag

 Diaspora and Remittances

 The dollarization advantage applies to remittances too: diaspora members in the US can load USDC on a crypto card and have family in Ecuador spend it at face value.
 No conversion loss, no remittance fee.
 Western Union charges 4-6% on the US-Ecuador corridor.
-A USDC-loaded crypto card reduces this to zero - the most efficient remittance mechanism available, and exactly the kind of setup we cover in our expat guide.
+A USDC-loaded crypto card reduces this to zero, one of the most efficient remittance mechanisms available, and exactly the kind of setup we cover in our expat guide.

 Cross-Border Spending